CodeForPhilly/balancer-main/README.md

 The project kanban board is [on GitHub here](https://github.com/orgs/CodeForPhilly/projects/2)

+### Code for Philly Code of Conduct

+The Code for Philly Code of Conduct is [here](https://codeforphilly.org/pages/code_of_conduct/)

 ### Setting up a development environment

 Get the code using git by either forking or cloning `CodeForPhilly/balancer-main`

 Tools used to run Balancer:
+1. `OpenAI API`: Ask for the API key and add it to `config/env/env.dev`
+2. `Anthropic API`: Ask for the API key and add it to `config/env/env.dev`

+Tools used for development:
 1. `Docker`: Install Docker Desktop
-2. `OpenAI API`: Ask for the API key and add it to `config/env/env.dev`
-3. `Anthropic API`: Ask for the API key and add it to `config/env/env.dev`
-4. `pgAdmin`: The email and password are specified in `balancer-main/docker-compose.yml`
-5. `Postman`: Ask to get invited to the Balancer Postman team `balancer_dev`
+2. `Postman`: Ask to get invited to the Balancer Postman team `balancer_dev`
+3. `npm`: In the terminal run 1) 'cd frontend' 2) 'npm install' 3) 'cd ..'

 ### Running Balancer for development

-Clone the repos.

-Open the project in VS Code.

-In the terminal run 1) 'cd frontend' 2) 'npm install' 3) 'cd ..'
+Running Balancer:

-Start Docker Desktop and run `docker compose up --build`
+- Start Docker Desktop and run `docker compose up --build`
+- The email and password are set in `server/api/management/commands/createsu.py`
+- Download a sample of papers to upload from [https://balancertestsite.com](https://balancertestsite.com/)

+Running pgAdmin:
+- The email and password of `pgAdmin` are specified in `balancer-main/docker-compose.yml`
-The first time you use `pgAdmin` after building the Docker containers you will need to register the server.
-The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`
+- The first time you use `pgAdmin` after building the Docker containers you will need to register the server.

-The email and password are set in `server/api/management/commands/createsu.py`
+- The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`

-Download a sample of papers to upload from [https://balancertestsite.com](https://balancertestsite.com/)

 ## Architecture